Boulder Valley School District

 1. District‐based Core Instructional Materials are approved as the required instructional materials used predominantly for the delivery of core academic coursework to all members of the class.
 District‐ based Core Instructional Materials must be approved by the Board of Education prior to use in classrooms.
 District‐based Core Instructional Materials are eligible for District Adopted Instructional Materials funds.

-2. District‐based Support Materials are defined as all instructional materials selected to enhance the learning of core academic standards.
+2. District‐based Supplemental Materials are defined as all instructional materials selected to support and enhance the learning of core academic standards.
 These support materials enrich and/or extend the Core Instructional Materials, taking into consideration the needs, varied interests, abilities, socio‐economic backgrounds, and maturity levels of the students served.
-The Board of Education delegates to the district‐level curriculum staff the approval of these support materials during the prescribed adoption cycle.
+The Board of Education delegates to the district‐level curriculum staff the approval of these support materials during the prescribed adoption cycle through a committee based process, including teachers, and based on the criteria in this Policy.
 District‐based Support Materials are eligible for District Adopted Instructional Materials funds.

 4. Outdated Materials are materials from previous adoption cycles.
 All materials that are not a part of the new Adopted Materials list will be deleted from the approved materials list.
 While these materials have components which support specific instructional lessons, these materials are to support classroom use only and should not be used as Core Instructional Materials in a classroom.
 Excess materials should be disposed of.
 District funds may not be used to purchase outdated materials.